q1t/movielist/README.md

 - [Postgresql](http://www.postgresql.org)

 ##### *Build*
-You have to install at least Go to serve the static files along with the database - sqlite or postgresql.
+You have to install at least Go to serve the static files along with the database postgresql.

 Set the variables at config/app.toml
 ```